-One in every five children suffers from head lice infestation at least once in their childood.
-Head lice spread from head to head contact and so your child can easily get them while playing with another child who has head lice.
+One in every five children suffers from head lice infestation at least once in their childhood.
+Head lice spread from head to head contact so your child can easily get them while playing with another child who has head lice.
 It can transfer from adults while they are cuddling your baby or hugging your child.

 Remember, head lice do not spread from infested bedding, clothing, hats, or towels.
 So, there is no need to sterilize these things.

-Head Lice Treatment for babies
+Head Lice Treatment for Babies

 If you are using an anti-lice shampoo, the application will depend on the brand.
 Make sure to read the label carefully and use the product as frequently as suggested.
 In most cases, you will need to apply the shampoo twice with a seven days gap in between to ensure all the live adult lice and the newly hatched ones are gone.
 You might have to leave the shampoo on your child’s hair for 10-12 minutes before washing it off, though this varies from one brand to another.
-Rinse the hair well and comb her hair with a licve comb while it is wet to remove all the dead lice.
+Rinse the hair well and comb her hair with lice comb while it is wet to remove all the dead lice.

-It is best to consult your pediatrician to know which brand of anti-lice shampoo will be suitable for your child.
+It is best to consult your paediatrician to know which brand of anti-lice shampoo will be suitable for your child.
 The doctor will recommend the right brand depending on your child’s age and her medical condition, also taking into consideration other health risks and factors (like asthma) if any.
 The doctor might tell you about the brands that you need to avoid.
 Also, if you’re breastfeeding or pregnant, some shampoos might not be safe for you to touch.

 Sometimes, lice are resistant to a certain chemical.
-In such cases, a particular shampoo will not work and you will have to look for some other brands.
+In such cases, a particular shampoo will not work and you will have to look for other brands.
 Make sure not to use any of these shampoos more than thrice as, being heavily medicated, they come with a lot of chemicals.
-This means, if all the brands fail, you will have to wait for a while before you could try a stronger one.
+This means, that if all the brands fail, you will have to wait for a while before you could try a stronger one.
 Don’t forget to check with the paediatrician, if you are thinking of switching brands.